01 of 07

 Frank Lloyd Wright visited Arizona for the first time in 1927.
 He often stayed at a temporary camp near Chandler.Continue to 2 of 7 below.

 Why Did Frank Lloyd Wright Build Taliesin West?

 Taliesin I was built in 1911 in Wisconsin.
-The word Taliesin means "a shining brow" perhaps alluding to the scenic location and vista.
-It was built to be a home, a work place, a school and a cultural center for his students.
+The word Taliesin means "a shining brow," perhaps alluding to the scenic location and vista.
+It was built to be a home, a work place, and a school and cultural center for Wright's students.
 Wright designed it all, to the last piece of furniture.
-In 1914 it suffered severe fire damage.
-Taliesin II was soon built on the same spot but was also damaged by fire, and again rebuilt as Taliesin III.
+In 1914, it suffered severe fire damage.
+Taliesin II was soon built on the same spot, but it was also damaged by fire and again rebuilt as Taliesin III.

-Frank Lloyd Wright/Taliesin West Factoid: In 1937, when Frank Lloyd Wright was 70 years old, he decided to build a winter residence in an undeveloped portion of the Scottsdale desert with a view of the Valley.Continue to 3 of 7 below.
+Frank Lloyd Wright was 70 years old in 1937 when he decided to build his winter residence in an undeveloped portion of the Scottsdale desert with a view of the valley.Continue to 3 of 7 below.

 03 of 07

 Wright founded the Frank Lloyd Wright School of Architecture in 1932 to teach his theories and practices to young men and women.
 Subsequently, he decided that he needed a camp to escape the harsh Wisconsin winters.
 Five years later the seventy-year-old architect returned to Arizona and purchased the land upon which he built Taliesin West.

 It turned out to be much more than the winter camp for which it was intended.
 In the course of the next 22 years until his death in 1959, Frank Lloyd Wright was awarded, rewarded, decorated, and celebrated here and abroad.
 He was a prolific writer, inventor, world traveler, and, of course, architect.